 Risk weights for securitisation exposures in the banking book are computed using a hierarchy of approaches prescribed by MAS Notice 637.
-A majority of the exposures are subjected to External Ratings-Based Approach or SA where ECAI ratings from Fitch Ratings, Moody's Investors Service and Standard & Poor's are used, where available.
+A majority of the exposures are subjected to External Ratings-Based Approach, where ECAI ratings from Fitch Ratings, Moody's Investors Service and/or S&P Global Ratings, or Standardised Approach (SA), are used where available.